vishal-sood/ngx-clipboard/README.md

 <button [ngxClipboard]="inputTarget">Copy</button>
 ```

+### Using methods from `ClipboardService` directly

+Using methods from the service you can copy text and/or HTML content that yuo dynamically created

--   Using `copyFromContent` from `ClipboardService` to copy any text you dynamically created.
+-   Using `copyFromContent` from `ClipboardService` to copy any text and HTML content.

 ```ts
 import { ClipboardService } from 'ngx-clipboard'